+unje injection at the Cheal-A wellsite.
 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. By 1 October 2015, the consent holder shall submit an "Injection Operation Management Plan."
 Receipt of satisfactory "Injection Operation Management Plan," by 1 October 2015.
 Yes 2.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information by 1 October 2015.
 Yes 3.
 No injection permitted after 1 June 2030.
 Assessment of injection records and site inspection notices.
 N/A 4.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 5.
 The injection of fluids shall be confined to the Urenui Formation, deeper than 1,300 metres true vertical depth.
 Review of "Water Flooding Operation Management Plan," well construction log and injection data.
 Yes 6.
-The volume discharged should not exceed 200 m3/day Review and analysis of injection data.
+The consent holder shall ensure that the exercise of this consent does not result in fracturing of geological seals.
+Review and analysis of injection data.
 Yes 7.
-The maximum wellhead pressure should not exceed 4,000 psi or 276 bar Review and analysis of injection data.
-Yes 8.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
-9. Maintain full records of injection data.
-Receipt and assessment of injection data.
-Yes 10.
-Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge.
-Receipt and assessment of injection data.
+Yes 8.
+Limits the range of fluids that can be discharged under the consent.
+Assessment of consent holder records and injectate sample analysis.
 Yes